silnrsi/pysilfont/docs/scripts.md

 All these commands work in consistent ways in terms of certain standard options (eg -h for help) and default names for many files - see details in [Pysilfont Documentation](docs.md#standard-command-line-options).

-There are further example scripts supplied with Pysilfont, and some of these are also [documented further down](#example-scripts)
+There are further example scripts supplied with Pysilfont, and some of these are also documented in [examples.md](examples.md)

 ## Table of scripts